Roger Clarke's Web-Site

 Roszak (1986) observed that the purpose of 'computerised surveillance' was "to reduce people to statistical skeletons for rapid assessment" (p.186).
 He declared himself to be aghast at Toffler's misplaced enthusiasm for, and lack of scepticism about, the new form of 'social memory': "What we confront in the burgeoning surveillance machinery of our society is not a value-neutral technological process ...
 It is, rather, the social vision of the Utilitarian philosophers at last fully realized in the computer.
 It yields a world without shadows, secrets or mysteries, where everything has become a naked quantity" (pp.186-7).
 He provided a caricature of the quality problems of what was then referred to as 'data mining' and is now re-badged as 'big data analytics' and 'data science': "garbage in - gospel out" (p.120).

 The earliest uses of the term 'surveillance society' in formal literatures appear to have been by Marx (1985), Flaherty (1988), Weingarten (1988) and Gandy (1989).
+Broadly, it refers to a society in which pervasive monitoring of individuals' behaviour is routine.
 The majority of the surveillance literature has been contributed by social scientists, and careful definitions of the term are in short supply.
 However, the sentiments are well summed-up by this early description: "Technology could be offering the tools for building a surveillance society in which everything people do and are as human beings is an open book to those who assert some 'right' to monitor them" (Weingarten 1988, p.747).

 The literature has also suffered from the dominance of a single metaphor.
 The term 'surveillance' was adopted into English c.
 1800, derived from the French word for watching, in particular of prisoners.
 Bentham's late 18th century notion of a (physical) 'panopticon' was co-opted by Foucault (1977) as a virtual notion.
 Foucault's popularity has been such that discussions of monitoring have been for several decades heavily impregnated with the implicit assumption that surveillance is first and foremost visual in nature, and only secondarily takes other forms.
 Highly-cited works, such as Lyon (1994) and Norris & Armstrong (1999), embodied that assumption.
 Despite criticism that "social construction of the surveillance notion has been seriously limited by being rooted in the visual" (Clarke 2000), the metaphor is still in vogue (e.g. Gilliom & Monahan 2012).

 Surveillance is usefully defined as the systematic investigation or monitoring of the actions or communications of one or more persons.
 The purpose of surveillance is commonly to support management of the behaviour of individuals or populations.
-Surveillance may well deter particular behaviours; but it is a passive measure, and it is an inappropriate stretch of meaning to use the term to also encompass active measures to repress or constrain, or to enforce, particular behaviours.
+Surveillance may well deter particular behaviours; but it is largely passive.
+It is an inappropriate stretch of meaning to use the term to also encompass active interventions intended to repress or constrain, or to enforce, particular behaviours.
+The more appropriate term for active measures for which surveillance is a key enabler is 'social control'.

-The breadth of surveillance is far greater than physical observation, as was attested to by such contributions as Rule (1974) and Clarke (1988).
-In addition to visual surveillance, other forms comprise physical surveillance, physical surveillance at distance, auto-physical surveillance (by devices carried with, on or in the person), dataveillance, communications surveillance (of messages), and electronic surveillance (of space, traffic and movement) (Clarke 2010).
-For a framework for surveillance analysis, see Clarke (2009b).
+The breadth of surveillance is far greater than physical observation, as was attested to by such contributions as Rule (1974).
+In addition to visual surveillance, other forms comprise physical surveillance, physical surveillance at distance, auto-physical surveillance (by devices carried with, on or in the person), dataveillance Clarke (1988), communications surveillance (of messages), and electronic surveillance (of space, traffic and movement).
+More detailed analysis of surveillance categories, techniques and technologies is in Clarke (2009b, 2010).

-The relevance of the 'surveillance state' to 'surveillance society' and to business is that the trust that governments ought to earn from their citizens has been, and continues to be, undermined by serious misbehaviour; and the distrust in public sector institutions leads inevitably to distrust in corporations as well.
-One reason for this is the parallel and continual narrative of corporate malperformance (such as grossly inadequate data security, resulting in continual, avoidable data breaches) and of corporate misbehaviour, and in some cases outright lies, in surveillance as in other areas.
-Another factor is the widespread outsourcing of public sector surveillance to private sector providers, and the 'public-private partnerships' that blur the edges of the (often mandated) personal data collection practices of government agencies and the (mostly at least nominally consensual) personal data collection processes of corporations.
+The trust that governments ought to earn from their citizens has been, and continues to be, undermined by agency misbehaviour.
+The distrust in public sector institutions leads inevitably to distrust in corporations as well.
+This is reinforced by the parallel and continual narrative of corporate malperformance (such as grossly inadequate data security, resulting in continual, avoidable data breaches) and of corporate misbehaviour, in surveillance as in other areas (Clarke 2017).
+Another factor that conjoins distrust across the two sectors is the widespread outsourcing of public sector surveillance to private sector providers, and the 'public-private partnerships' that blur the edges of the (often mandated) personal data collection practices of government agencies and the (mostly at least nominally consensual) personal data collection processes of corporations.
+For a vision of the future, high-tech, corporatised-government State, see Schmidt & Cohen (2014).

-Moreover, the new model pays no respect to governmental regulation intended to achieve balance between corporate innovation and social needs.
-Zuboff (2015, p.80) argues that "Google has not been subject to any meaningful public oversight".
-Moreover, in a response to criticism in a leading German newspaper (Maier 2014), Google's Chair Eric Schmidt expressed his frustration with the prospect of public oversight, characterizing it as 'heavy-handed regulation' and threatening that it would create 'serious economic dangers' for Europe (Schmidt, 2014)
+Zuboff criticises the surreptitiousness of the techniques, and the absence of a relationship between individuals and the organisations monitoring them, not least because the lack of transparency precludes recourse.
+Moreover, the new model pays no respect to governmental regulation intended to achieve balance between corporate innovation and social needs (Zuboff 2015, p.80).
+For example, in a response to criticism in a leading German newspaper (Maier 2014), Google's Chair Eric Schmidt expressed his frustration with the prospect of being subject to public oversight, characterizing it as 'heavy-handed regulation' and threatening that it would create 'serious economic dangers' for Europe (Schmidt, 2014).

-The purpose of the study reported here is more concerned with economic and social than with political matters, and its analysis is intended to be relevant to business executives and policy-makers, rather than to be broad-ranging and polemical.
+The purpose of the study reported here is primarily concerned with economic and social than with political matters, and its analysis is intended to be relevant to business executives, policy-makers and consumers, rather than to be as broad-ranging and polemical as Zuboff's work.
 This paper accordingly treats 'surveillance capitalism' as an adjacent topic rather than adopting it as the frame of reference.
-Contemporary business models are adapting to the new highly-information-rich context, and hence the appropriate conceptualisation of the research domain for the present study utilises the word 'economy'.
+Contemporary business models are adapting to the new, highly-information-rich context, and hence the appropriate conceptualisation of the research domain for the present study utilises the word 'economy'.

 A longstanding aphorism in media theory is 'If you're not paying, you're the product'.
 For an early usage in the Web context, see Lewis (2010).
 This notion stands at the heart of the new approach.
 The foundations for the new economy lie neither in classical nor neo-classical economics (which are relevant to scarce resources), but rather in information economics (which applies to abundant resources).
 The business school text-book that heralded the revolution was Shapiro & Varian (1999).
 Its significance is underlined by the fact that Hal Varian was recruited from Berkeley in 2002 to be Chief Economist at Google.